+Movie review: Spectre (2015) By John McDonald Each new James Bond movie arrives like a cinematic tsunami.
 You know it's coming, and that it's completely unstoppable.
 If all the critics in the world decided that Spectre was rubbish it would make very little impression on the box office.
 A Bond film, regardless of its merits and demerits, is a 'Must See'.
 I was surprised at the way everyone fell over themselves to lavish praise on the previous film, Skyfall (2012).

-It's a trick that must be used sparingly if the producers don't wish to derail this most lucrative of franchises.
-Some critics have already complained that Spectre – the 24th Bond film and the fourth in which Daniel Craig plays the lead role – doesn't have the same emotional depth as its predecessor.
+With a little help from his friends Like all Bond super-villains Blofeld will be undone by his megalomaniac posturings.
+Spectre.
+Spectre.
+Review: ‘Allegiance,’ a Musical History Lesson About Interned Japanese-Americans.
+Photo “Allegiance,” a new musical about the internment of Japanese-Americans in camps during , could be said to suffer from a problem of divided loyalties, and I’m not referring to its characters.
 The show wants to illuminate a dark passage in American history with complexity and honesty, but the first requirement of any is to entertain.
 While well-intentioned and polished, “Allegiance” struggles to balance both ambitions, and doesn’t always find an equilibrium.
 Following a brief prologue set many years after the central events, the musical, which opened at the Longacre Theater on Sunday and stars George Takei (of “Star Trek” immortality) and Lea Salonga (the Tony-winning star of “Miss Saigon”), begins just as the clouds of war are beginning to gather.

 Still, it’s no spoiler to say that the show includes the accident that threatened Ms. Estefan’s life and might have ended her career.
 The musical, which stars a vibrant Ana Villafañe as Ms. Like the Carole King musical, “Beautiful,” albeit with a built-in audience of a different generation, “On Your Feet!”
 We meet the young Gloria (a terrific Alexandria Suarez) in Miami, where she and her parents moved after the Cuban revolution.
 Such rote dialogue comes as a jarring surprise, given that the book writer, Alexander Dinelaris, shared an Oscar for the screenplay of “Birdman.”
 Mr. Ms. Teen reviews on books, colleges, music, movies and more.
 Review Writing: Writing Film & Restaurant Reviews - 21st Century Literacy.
 Purpose The goals of this unit are (1) to build on the online and offline information gathering skills developed in our initial previous units; (2) to develop students’ observational writing skills; (3) to empower students to participate in our shared culture beyond school; and (4) to improve students’ writing and critical thinking skills by training them in — and giving them an opportunity to practice — basic review writing.

 As we go through our 21st century lives we have no choice but to consume, but we can do so intelligently.
 To that end, this unit also is designed to stretch students’ understanding the power they can have to effect change in their world.
 Major goals: Research skills · Develop increasingly sophisticated effective Internet search strategies · Develop awareness of and strategies for collecting and sharing evidence · Develop keen observational writing skills Writing skills Learn and practice basic review writing, focusing on: · development of a firm point of view Anchor task:

 View Appendix - 21st Century Literacy.
 Robert Greenman is a writer, educator and speaker with major interests in journalism education, vocabulary acquisition, and education in general.
 All three interests are combined in his two current vocabulary enrichment guides, Words That Make a Difference and More Words That Make a Difference, with illustrative passages from The New York Times and the Atlantic Monthly, respectively.
 He co-authored the second book with his wife, Carol.